-Cash-flow Adequacy.
-The sponsor favors companies with recent earnings and operating cash-flow significantly higher than the dividends paid as of the company's most recent financial reporting period.
+- prospects for above average growth of dividends, sales and earnings. - Cash-flow Adequacy.
+The sponsor favors companies with recent earnings, operating and free cash-flow higher than the dividends paid over the last/trailing 12 months. - Balance Sheet Strength.

-- Balance Sheet.
 The sponsor favors companies that possess overall financial strength and exhibit balance sheet improvements relative to their peers and the marketplace. - Valuation.
-The sponsor favors companies whose valuations appear to be attractive based on measures such as price-to-earnings, price-to-book and price-to-cash flow. - Industry Leadership.
-The sponsor favors companies that possess a strong competitive position among their domestic and global peers. - Growth.
-The sponsor favors companies with a history of (and prospects for) above average growth of dividends, sales and earnings.
+The sponsor favors companies whose valuations appear to be attractive based on measures such as price-to-earnings, price-to-book and price to cash-flow. - Industry Leadership.
+The sponsor favors companies that possess a strong competitive position among their domestic and global peers.
+Examples of a strong competitive position include, but are not limited to, possessing proprietary technology or processes, a brand strength, network effects, superior management or an absolute cost advantage.